This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-• 2 tbsp finely chopped fresh tarragon leaves
+• 2 tablespoons finely chopped fresh tarragon leaves

 Instructions

-• Preheat oven to 450 degrees F and line a baking sheet with parchment paper.
+• Preheat the oven to 450℉ and line a baking sheet with parchment paper.

-• In a bowl, combine the tarragon, thyme, rosemary, dijon, and 2 tablespoons of the olive oil and stir until will combined.
+• In a bowl, combine the tarragon, thyme, rosemary, Dijon mustard, garlic, and 2 tablespoons olive oil and stir until well combined.
 Set aside.

-• Place the two racks of lamb on the prepared baking sheet, fat side up (ribs curved downward like in the photo).
-Season the racks of lamb all over generously with kosher salt and black pepper.
+• Place the two racks of lamb on the prepared baking sheet, fat side up (ribs curved downward).
+Season the racks of lamb all over with salt and pepper.

 • Evenly divide the herb mixture amongst both racks of lamb.
-Using a brush or back of a spoon, evenly spread the herb mixture on the fat-side of the lamb until well-coated.
+Using a pastry brush or back of a spoon, evenly spread the herb mixture on the fat side of the lamb until well coated.

-• In a small bowl, combine the panko and 1 tablespoon of the olive oil.
+• In a small bowl, combine the breadcrumbs and remaining 1 tablespoon olive oil.
 Stir to combine.
-Sprinkle the panko evenly amongst over the fat-side of the lamb.
-Using your fingertips, press the panko into meaty part of the lamb.
+Sprinkle the breadcrumbs evenly over the fat-side of the lamb.
+Using your fingertips, press the panko into the meaty part of the lamb.

 • Remove from the oven and loosely cover with aluminum foil.
-Allow to rest for 10 minutes (very important! do not skip this step).
+Allow to rest for 10 minutes.

-• Carefully carve the lamb into individual chops using a good, sturdy sharp knife.
-Garnish with a few extra thyme leaves a sprinkle of maldon salt (optional).
+• Carefully carve the lamb into individual chops.
+Garnish with thyme and a sprinkle of flaky salt, if using.
 Serve and enjoy!

 Nutrition information is automatically calculated, so should only be used as an approximation.